Teach Online 101: Everything That You Need To Know

 Once you begin conducting your online classes, you will have a lot of questions.
 Here are some of the most common and basic ones, answered.

-• Adapt to mobile: As we mentioned before, there is almost nothing that you cannot do on mobile.
+- Adapt to mobile: As we mentioned before, there is almost nothing that you cannot do on mobile.
 There are unique teaching apps for use on basic mobile phones and even for offline connectivity.
 Nowadays, a lot of budget and mid-range Android phones have excellent cameras, which aid video lectures a lot.
-You might find the phone screen limiting space, but you can overcome that too, by practising hand gestures and testing different angles for your phone.
+You might find the phone screen limiting space, but you can overcome that too, by practicing hand gestures and testing different angles for your phone.
 It would also be wise to invest in an excellent mobile phone rig that leaves your hands free for articulation and animation.

 Mistakes to avoid